HarryKeates/Harry-Keates-Masters/README.md

 # Harry-Keates-Masters
-Repository containing the main csv and R files used to generate the data frames used in analysis
+Repository containing the main csv and R files used to generate the data frames used in analysis All data in the 'Original Data' was provided by the Treswell Wood Integrated Population Monitoring Group

+## R Files
 ### The 3 R files contain the code used the complete the following stages outlined in my thesis
 1. Reformatting the original data to have a single entry per capture event.
 (1_ReformattingCodeWithComments.R)
 2. Improving on that process by removing duplicate entries through filtering out repeated ring numbers per year before reformatting takes place.
 This was done to remove bias in the data where certain birds were very active.
 (2_RemovingDuplicatesCodeWithComments.R)